Protecting Your Home to Mitigate Hurricane Damage

 Pursuing a Homeowner Insurance Claim after a Hurricane

 Even when a homeowner is extremely diligent in preparing for a hurricane, severe damage to one’s home can still occur.
-While your homeowner insurance may cover your losses, Mr. Gonzalez-Sirgo has provided some tips in preparing for and initiating your claim:
+Following are some tips in preparing for and initiating your claim:

-Document Your Loss: Before you actually file your claim, you need to carefully inspect the premises and note all damage to your home and personal property.
+Document Your Loss: You need to carefully inspect the premises and note all damage to your home and personal property.
 Photographs and video should be used to provide evidence of the damage and loss.
 A pre-loss video inventory will also prove invaluable because it will help you avoid false claims by the insurance carrier that items that disappear during the hurricane never actually existed.
 Video is the best option and should be narrated with descriptions of the item and an indication of its value.

 Mitigate Further Damage: While most insurance policies impose a duty to mitigate damages, you want to be careful not to make permanent repairs until the home has been inspected by an insurance adjuster.
 Steps you will want to take include pumping water out of the home if it is flooded and covering broken out windows or holes in your roof.